-Letters of recommendation are a key part of your application.
-Strong ones provide meaningful support, but a lukewarm one can really hurt you.
-Who should write in support of your PhD application, and how can you make sure your letters are as good as they can be?
+Letters of recommendation (LORs) are a key part of your application.
+Strong ones provide meaningful support, while a lukewarm one can really hurt your chances for admission.
+In this post, we’ll answer two questions: Who should write in support of your PhD application?
+How can you make sure your LORs are as good as they can be?

-When you ask your recommenders if they can write in support of your application, ask if they would be able to write you a “strong” letter.
-This provides a gentle way for a hesitant recommender to decline – they can let you know that they don’t think they know you well enough to write a “strong” letter (or you might sense their hesitation), and you can move on to someone else.
+When you ask your recommenders if they would be willing to write in support of your application, ask whether they feel they can write a strong, positive letter.
+This provides a gentle way for a hesitant recommender to decline – they can admit that they don’t think they know you well enough to do so (or you might sense their hesitation), and you can move on to someone else who can and will.

 How to help your recommenders write strong LORs

 It is important to provide information to your recommenders that will help them write the strongest letter possible.
 This can include your resume, copies of work you produced for their class (for faculty members), and a list of job accomplishments (for supervisors).
 Also provide a list of the schools you are applying to and the specific degree programs.
 Include a link with instructions as to what to include in the letter.
 Provide all these materials at one time in an organized manner.

 Offer to meet with your recommender to discuss your plans and goals.
 You can also send them a link to Accepted’s 10 Tips for Writers of Letters of Recommendation.

 Agree on a timeline of at least several weeks for them to complete their letter.
 Be aware of the academic calendar if you are asking a faculty member; the final weeks of the semester are often very busy.
 Remember that professors go on sabbatical and might not be available at all times.